-He is the author creator of the Indian Princess Bride but not the fluffy, Disney ones.
-A Sabya bride looks like she could rule a kingdom wearing flowers, that there’s a bejeweled sword in the folds of her silks, that she doesn’t just transcend cliché and cultural boundaries but eras and ideas about women and beauty and India.
+He is the author-creator of the Indian Princess Bride but not the fluffy, Disney ones.
+A Sabyasachi bride looks like she could rule a kingdom wearing flowers, that there’s a bejeweled sword in the folds of her silks, that she doesn’t just transcend cliché and cultural boundaries but eras and ideas about women and beauty and India.

 In the last couple of years though, some brides, thronging to his stores to find their dream wedding outfit, have come away slightly disappointed.
 The silhouettes have begun to feel outdated.
 Many add bulk to the average Indian woman’s frame.
 There is a limit to how long the aspiration will support the realities…

 We miss the old Sabya.
 The bright jewel on the catwalks of 07, 08… Sending down one design after another, not allowing anyone to catch their breath – the colors, the embroidery, the texturing, the architecture, the glamor.
 The burden of our expectations may weigh as heavily as a badly structured lehenga, but we were looking to be moved, to be inspired.
 This hasn’t happened.